face-hh/face-hh/README.md

 <h1 align="left">YOOOOO</h1>

-i make [youtube videos](https://www.youtube.com/FaceDevStuff) and some cool shit

-#1 rust closures hater
+I make software that is held together by glue, hopes, and dreams.
+Oh and also I post [youtube videos](https://www.youtube.com/FaceDevStuff)

 <h3 align="left">
   You can contact me on <a href='https://discord.gg/EKQtnY8Z9h'>Discord</a> or at business.facedev@gmail.com